Aryan-Bharadwaj-dev/InferSight-Unified/README.md

 ## 🙏 Acknowledgments

 - Original steganography detection implementation by R-cyber-SRR
-- Deepfake detection components by harsha-reddy03
+- Frontend by harsha-reddy03
-- Combined and enhanced by aryanbharadwaj
+- Deepfake detection system, enhancement and compilation by aryanbharadwaj

 ## 📞 Support